-Volkswagen (VW) is bringing its first dedicated all-electric vehicle to the US market in 2021 with the ID.4.
+Since mid-2021 the Volkswagen (VW) ID.4 has been available on the US market.
 The ID.4 is intended to be a mass-market vehicle for VW, targeting the lucrative and growing market of compact SUVs.
 During the reveal event seen below VW emphasized the towing capabilities of the ID.4 at 2,700 lbs.
 So how does the ID.4 compare to other electric tow cars?
 VW has stated the ID.4 is not intended to compete with the Tesla Model Y, being a cheaper alternative to the Tesla, but is that really the case?

 Key VW ID.4 Specs